How to Get Into Swarthmore College: Acceptance Rate & Admissions Strategies

 Should I Apply to Swarthmore?

-Seventy-seven percent of those accepted into Swarthmore possessed an SAT score of 1400 or better; 89% earned an ACT score of 30 or higher (this does not include the last application cycle when the school became temporarily test-optional).
+Ninety-one percent of those accepted into Swarthmore possessed an SAT score of 1400 or better; 98% earned an ACT score of 30 or higher.
 Just about everyone finished at or near the top of their high school class.
 If you check these boxes then you’ll certainly be a competitive applicant at Swarthmore, but those with additional attributes and talents will fare best.

 Any student applying to a school of Swat’s caliber also needs to also have a proper mix or “target” and “safety” schools on their college list.
 More on creating a balanced college list can be found here.